kvigulis/Q-learning-DuskDrive-OpenAI-Universe/README.md

 This is a very plain implementation with just the minimum of code required to run the Q-Learning Algorithm.

-Reminder for me on fresh Ubuntu installation:
+</i>Reminder for me on fresh Ubuntu installation:
 * Install nvidia drivers after: <br>
 ```sudo add-apt-repository ppa:graphics-drivers/ppa```<br>
 ```sudo apt update```<br>